Critical Race Spatial Analysis: Exploring New Possibilities for Mapping Racial (In)justice

 Moderated by IRDL Scholars Michael Flierl and Rosalinda Linares.

 Vélez, Verónica N., "Critical Race Spatial Analysis: Exploring New Possibilities for Mapping Racial (In)justice" (2021).
-IRDL Speaker Series.
+2021 IRDL Scholar's Speaker Series.
 5.